Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 Here are the top questions Oregon homeowners ask about gutter repair in Oregon, answered with the detail and local know-how you need.

-This question comes up a lot in communities near forests or grasslands.
+This question frequently arises in communities near forests or grasslands.
 Gutters can become a hazard during wildfire season if they’re not maintained.
 Dry leaves and fir needles act like tinder when embers blow in the wind.

 The material matters, too.
 Vinyl gutters, common because they’re cheap, don’t hold up well in fire-prone areas.
 They melt under high heat and can crack during Central Oregon cold snaps.
-Metal gutters, such as aluminum, galvanized steel, or copper, are noncombustible, meaning they won’t catch fire or burn like vinyl can, making them a safer choice in wildfire-prone areas.
+Metal gutters, such as aluminum, galvanized steel, or copper, are noncombustible, meaning they won’t catch fire or burn like vinyl can, making them a safer choice in areas prone to wildfires.

-Adding metal gutter guards can improve safety even more.
-A fine micromesh cover keeps out debris while removing one more ignition source from your roofline.
+Adding metal gutter guards can further enhance safety.
+A fine micromesh cover keeps debris out while removing another ignition source from your roofline.

-2. How Do I Keep Water Away From My Foundation?
+How Do I Prevent Water from Damaging My Foundation?

-Foundation damage is one of the costliest results of gutter failure.
+Foundation damage is one of the most costly consequences of gutter failure.
 In Oregon’s rainy climate, water pooling around the base of a home can cause cracks, leaks, and soggy landscaping.
 The state’s residential building code even requires soil to slope away from foundations for the first ten feet.

 Here’s what works in practice: